sonnym/sonnym.github.io-src/_posts/2014-05-05-writing-game-of-life-in-elm.markdown

 The list could probaby go on and on, and combining signals from many different inputs is one of the strengths of Elm.
 I intend on revisiting this example and improving upon it in the near future, so wach out for that update.

+(This post was updated for Elm 0.14 on 13 Dec 2014)